Graduating seniors can use UHS services until January 19. Make your appointment today!

 Online: U Got This!

 U Got This! is a 60-minute, interactive violence prevention and policy disclosure program for UW-Madison undergraduate first-year and new transfer students.
 All incoming first-year and new transfer students who enrolled in Summer & Fall 2019 need to complete the online program in their Learn@UW by September 20.

 Failure to complete the online requirement will result in an enrollment hold for Spring 2020 courses.

 Part 2: Attend in-person GetWIse workshop by December 13, 2019

 In-person: GetWIse workshop

 In addition to completing the online U Got This! program, first-year and new transfer students must also attend a GetWIse workshop within their first semester on campus.
 These workshops will allow students the opportunity to explore some of the content in the U Got This! program more thoroughly with their peers.
 Workshops are 90-minutes long, interactive, and led by trained UHS staff.
 Students only have to attend one workshop and there are many topic options to choose from, including: healthy sexuality, healthy relationships, how to support a survivor, and bystander intervention.
 Workshops intended for students of color, LGBTQ+ students, transfer students, and student survivors of sexual or relationship violence are also available throughout the semester.
 All workshops are closed to the press.

 Students must choose one of the following workshop options below, and will be required to sign in and scan their Wiscards before leaving in order to confirm completion of this requirement.
 Over 300 workshops will be provided in University Housing Residence Halls and campus facilities throughout the academic year.
 Registering ahead of time is recommended to guarantee a spot.
-An email confirming participation will be sent to students within 48-72 hours of their attendance at a workshop.
+An email confirming participation will be sent to students within 2-3 business days of their attendance at a workshop.

 Failure to complete the GetWIse requirement by the deadline will result in an enrollment hold for Fall 2020 courses.

 The GetWIse workshop options: